You can also choose to use TommieBot, an AI search assistant developed by St. Thomas School of Engineering students and faculty.

 Virtual Information Session on the MS in Artificial Intelligence Program

-Hear from our graduate recruiter, Melissa Howland; and Dr. Manjeet Rege, St. Thomas professor and AI expert, as they speak about the features of this graduate program and how to apply.
+Hear from Dr. Manjeet Rege, St. Thomas professor and AI expert, along with our graduate recruiter as they discuss the features of the M.S. in Artificial Intelligence program and how to apply.

 Coursework and Degree Requirements